gargol12/lswebhomework3/README.md

 ```

-My name is:
+My name is: Sergio Mota

-I like to:
+I like to: play video games

-I'm learning:
+I'm learning: to program websites and web apps

 ```